fabianem/govector/README.md

 # govector
-implementation of a n - dimensional mathematical vector in go
+implementation of a n-dimensional mathematical vector in go

 # Available operations
 1. Adding two vectors